Overcoming Noise in Entanglement Distribution

 Here, we present direct correlation measurements for the case of OAM entanglement with $d=3$.
 In Pathway II, larger noise fraction can be tolerated by including measurements in additional mutually unbiased bases (MUB).
 Correlation matrices, given in terms of coincidence counts, are shown for three different noise fractions, see Fig.~\ref{fig:correlation_plot_OAM}.
-In Fig.~\ref{fig:correlation_plot_OAM}-\textbf{a}, we were able tolerate a noise fraction of 0.29 up to which entanglement can still be certified with measurements in only 2 MUBs.
+In Fig.~\hyperref[fig:correlation_plot_OAM]{\ref{fig:correlation_plot_OAM}(a)}, we were able tolerate a noise fraction of 0.36 up to which entanglement can still be certified with measurements in only 2 MUBs.
 The measurements were done in MUB ${\cal B}_0$ (the OAM computational basis) and MUB ${\cal B}_3$, where the visibility sum ($\sum V$) is still larger than 4/3.
 We recall that the upper bound for separable states is given by $\sum_{j=0}^{k-1} V^{(j,j)}\leq 1+\frac{k-1}{d}$, where $k$ is the number of MUBs considered.
-In Fig.~\ref{fig:correlation_plot_OAM}-\textbf{b}, we considered the measurements in three MUBs, which led to a verification of entanglement up to a noise fraction of 0.46.
+In Fig.~~\hyperref[fig:correlation_plot_OAM]{\ref{fig:correlation_plot_OAM}(b)}, we considered the measurements in three MUBs, which led to a verification of entanglement up to a noise fraction of 0.45.
 Here, the measurements in MUBs ${\cal B}_0$, ${\cal B}_2$, and ${\cal B}_3$ were taken into account, where the visibility sum ($\sum V$) is still larger than 5/3.
-Finally, in Fig.~\ref{fig:correlation_plot_OAM}-\textbf{c}, we performed measurements in all 4 MUBs to show the largest resilience to noise.
-For a noise fraction of up to 0.54, we were able to verify entanglement, where the visibility sum ($\sum V$) is still larger than 2.
+Finally, in Fig.~\hyperref[fig:correlation_plot_OAM]{\ref{fig:correlation_plot_OAM}(c)}, we performed measurements in all 4 MUBs to show the largest resilience to noise.
+For a noise fraction of up to 0.48, we were able to verify entanglement, where the visibility sum ($\sum V$) is still larger than 2.